 Customizable Cookie Banner

 The plugin comes with options to customize every element of the cookie consent banner.
-You can change its appearance (banner, popup, widget), add custom text for cookie banner and buttons, set color for background and text, and more.
+You can change its appearance as a cookie popup, banner, or widget, add custom text for cookie banners and buttons, set color for background and text, and more.

 The Cookie scanner is a very useful feature to detect all the cookies on your website so you can categorize them efficiently and provide relevant information to users prior to seeking consent.